-SECURITY OF AND ACCESS TO PENN STATE BEHREND FACILITIES
+SECURITY OF AND ACCESS TO PENN STATE BEAVER FACILITIES

-At Penn State Behrend, administrative buildings are open from 8:00 a.m. until 5:00 p.m., Monday through Friday, and academic buildings generally are open from 7:00 a.m. until 9:00 p.m., with a select few being open until midnight or twenty-four hours.
-Athletic facilities are generally open from 6:00 a.m. until 1:00 a.m.
-Monday through Friday.
-10:00 a.m. until 8:00 p.m.
-Saturday and Sunday's from 12:00 p.m. until 1:00 a.m.
+At Penn State Beaver campus, academic and administrative buildings are open from 7:00 a.m. until 10:00 p.m., Monday through Thursday.
+Academic and administrative buildings close at 6:00 p.m. on Friday.
+Athletic facilities are generally open from 10:00 a.m. until 10:00 p.m.
+Monday through Thursday, 10:00 a.m. until 6:00 p.m. on Friday, 12:00 p.m. until 4:00 p.m. on Saturday, and 6:00 p.m. until 10:00 p.m. on Sunday.
 Academic buildings are scheduled to be open on weekends only as needed.
 Access to individual classrooms and laboratories is limited to those enrolled in the courses meeting there.
-Likewise, access to most programs is limited to those enrolled in the program or otherwise authorized access.
-People have access to buildings for study, work, or teaching, but not unrelated functions.
-Therefore, only those who have approval are issued keys to a building.
+Likewise, access to most programs is limited to those enrolled in the program or those with authorized access.

-Notice: Due to COVID19, the hours listed might have changed.
+Notice: Due to COVID19, the hours listed might have

-Many cultural and athletic events held in Penn State Behrend facilities are open to the public.
+Many cultural and athletic events held in Penn State Beaver facilities are open to the public..